Top 10 Craziest March Madness Facts

 You're statistically more likely to win the lottery and get struck by lightning on the same day.
 To put that in perspective, a quintillion is a billion billions.

-2 UCLA has the record for most tournament championships
+UCLA holds the record for the most NCAA men's basketball tournament championships, with 11 titles

 While they're a bit irrelevant nowadays, the Bruins have won 11 total championships.
 Ten of these came in their golden age when John Wooden was their head coach.